28th New York Infantry Regiment

 The 28th New York Infantry Regiment, the "Niagara Rifles" or "Scott Life Guard", was an infantry regiment that served in the Union Army during the American Civil War.

 Service

-The regiment was organized in Albany, New York and was mustered in for a two-year enlistment on May 22, 1861.
+The regiment was organized in Albany, New York, and was mustered in for a two-year enlistment on May 22, 1861.

-The regiment sailed aboard the steamship Star of the South from New York Harbor for Washington, D.C. on May 2, 1861.
+The regiment sailed aboard the steamship Star of the South from New York Harbor for Washington, D.C., on May 2, 1861.
 It arrived there four days later after a brief stop in Annapolis, Maryland.

-The regiment was mustered out of service on June 2, 1863, and those men who had signed three year enlistments or who re-enlisted were transferred to the 60th New York.
+The regiment was mustered out of service on June 2, 1863, and those men who had signed three-year enlistments or re-enlisted were transferred to the 60th New York.

 Total strength and casualties

-The regiment suffered 2 officers and 46 enlisted men who were killed in action or mortally wounded and 50 enlisted men who died of disease, for a total of 98 fatalities.
+The regiment suffered 2 officers and 46 enlisted men who were killed in action or mortally wounded, and 50 enlisted men who died of disease, for a total of 98 fatalities.

-Private Isaac Sly, of Lockport, was the first man killed in this regiment.
+Private Isaac Sly of Lockport was the first man killed in this regiment.
 He was shot in the skirmish near Martinsburg on July 11, 1861.